 What's going on, Kevin?

-Uh Sean, first of all, thank you.
+Sean, first of all, thank you.

 And I am so, so proud of our president.

-I mean, this country, I mean, has always been defined, the country we love and have uh have lived is always been defined by our fighters, not by our weakness.
+The country we love and have lived has always been defined by our fighters, not by our weakness.

-And that debate showed me that we have a super heavyweight champion in the ring against uh a featherweight.
+And that debate showed me that we have a super heavyweight champion in the ring against a featherweight.

-You know, I I I've gotta be honest.
+You know, I've got to be honest.

 Let me say this to both of you.

-And and maybe it's how I grew up.
+And maybe it's how I grew up.

-I never I never allowed them out of my sight or out of the sight of somebody that I knew and trusted.
+I never allowed them out of my sight or out of the sight of somebody that I knew and trusted.

-Um I'd get off the school bus and I'd be out with my friends and we'd be either playing stickball, basketball, baseball, hockey, whatever we happen to be playing.
+I'd get off the school bus and I'd be out with my friends and we'd be either playing stickball, basketball, baseball, hockey, whatever we happen to be playing.

-Uh we fought almost daily, and I mean physical, you know, fist thrown kind of fighting.
+And I mean physical, you know, fist thrown kind of fighting.

-I you know, I know that's not allowed today.
+I know that's not allowed today.

 I mean, I even raised my own kids.

-Don't raise a hand to anybody ever, different times.
+Don't raise a hand to anybody ever.

 I mean, I guess based on these new rules, you can't even watch Bugs Bunny and Elmer Fudd.

-I'll get that Waskley Wabbit, you know, he's shooting guns into rabbit holes.
+You know, he's shooting guns into rabbit holes.

-Look, Laura and Kevin, you are the heart And soul of this country.
+Look, Laura and Kevin, you are the heart and soul of this country.

 Pennsylvania could very well decide this election.